 - No public pricing or self-serve signup

-6. Clio Manage AI — best for small-to-mid-size firm operations
+6. Clio Manage AI, best for small-to-mid-size practice operations

 Clio Manage AI is the AI layer inside Clio Manage, the legal industry's most widely used cloud practice management platform.
 Rather than a separate tool, AI is embedded into the workflows lawyers already use: scheduling, billing, intake, and case management.